underdoeg/ink-stroke-modeler/README.md

 ## Usage

-The Ink Stroke Modeler API is in the namespace `ink::stroke_model`.
+The Ink StylusStroke Modeler API is in the namespace `ink::stroke_model`.
 The primary surface of the API is the `StrokeModeler` class, found in `stroke_modeler.h`.
 You'll also simple data types and operators in `types.h`, and the parameters which determine the behavior of the model in `params.h`.